Mendeley/mendeley-api-javascript-readership-map/README.md

 This is a simple example of an application that consumes the [Mendeley](http://www.mendeley.com) API.
 For more information about the API, see the [developer portal](http://dev.mendeley.com).

-This is a revised version version, now using [the Mendeley Javascript SDK](https://github.com/Mendeley/mendeley-javascript-sdk) to communicate with the server.
+This is a revised version, now using [the Mendeley Javascript SDK](https://github.com/Mendeley/mendeley-javascript-sdk) to communicate with the server.

 ## About the application